programmerrakibul/emergency-hotline/README.md

+# Assigment - 05 QnA

-### 1. What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?
+## 1. What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?

 - getElementByID returns an unique ID elemnent when its called.